lxc/terraform-provider-incus/docs/resources/image.md

 * `created_at` - The datetime of image creation, in Unix time.

-* `fingerprint` - The unique hash fingperint of the image.
+* `fingerprint` - The unique hash fingerprint of the image.

 * `copied_aliases` - The list of aliases that were copied from the `source_image`.